tweag/python-monorepo-example/content/blog/2022-10-05-python-monorepo-1.md

 Also, it ensures that all employees are working towards a shared, common knowledge about its software.

 On the other hand, it makes it impossible for different projects to use different versions of external dependencies.
 It is also mandatory to install the dependencies for all projects, even when they only need a subset of them to work on a single project.
+These two facts can create frictions amongst developers and reduce throughput.

-In order not to lose flexibility when needed, we decided to use _multiple sandboxes_, one per project.
+To avoid losing flexibility, we decided to use _multiple sandboxes_, one per project.
-We can later improve the consistency of external dependencies across Python environments with some tooling.
+We will later improve the consistency of external dependencies across Python environments with dedicated tooling.

 A sandbox can be created with python's base library: